syncfusion-content/install-docs/Common/Essential-Studio/Download.md

 2. You should login using your Syncfusion account to access this page.
 3. You can start your trail by clicking on the required product.

-N> If you already using the trial products and it’s not expired, you couldn’t start the trial again for same product.
+N> If you already using the trail products and it’s not expired, you couldn’t start the trial again for same product.

 4. After you started the trial, you can download the latest version trial installer using the [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page.
 5. In [Trials & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) page, you can find your current active trial products.
 Trials, which you done in both Free Trial Page and Start trial pages are listed here.
 6. Use the Download (element 1 in below screenshot) button to download the installer of respective product.
 7. Online installer can be downloaded from this page.
-8. Unlock key is not required to unlock the online installer.
+8. No need of unlock key to unlock the online installer.
 9. You can unlock the installer using the Syncfusion registered login credential.

 ![License Downloads](download-images/Download_img2.png)